khaitbek/table/docs/guide/column-sizing.md

 ##### Column Resize Indicator with ColumnSizingInfoState

-TanStack Table keeps track of an state object called `columnSizingInfo` that you can use to render a column resize indicator UI.
+TanStack Table keeps track of a state object called `columnSizingInfo` that you can use to render a column resize indicator UI.

 ```jsx
 <ColumnResizeIndicator